 5) Explore Real Estate Partnerships

-If you go this route, make sure you have the “what if” conversations early...
+If you go this route, make sure you have the important conversations early.
+Document roles, responsibilities, decision-making rights, exit terms, and what happens if someone wants out or needs liquidity.

 6) Evaluate Whether a Reverse Mortgage Makes Sense